 How to Know When It’s Time to Seek Help

 In addition to the above concerns, employees and their loved ones may wonder when it’s time to seek help.
 Sometimes it’s hard to see the forest for the trees in the midst of a deteriorating mental health problem or escalating drug or alcohol abuse.
 The signs of a crisis may be brewing, but for someone battling one or more of these incredibly painful and disorienting issues, the cues that it’s time to get treatment are not always clear or easy to read.

-The good news is that unionized employees who may be wondering when it’s time to seek help do not have to wait until an intervention by their union leaders and employer.
-This, of course, would be an obvious cue to get treatment, but before that has to happen, look for the following workplace indications that it may be time to get help for substance abuse/a mental health issue:
+The good news is that union members who may be wondering when it’s time to seek help do not have to wait until an intervention by their union leaders and/or employer.
+This of course would be an obvious cue to get treatment, but before that has to happen, look for the following workplace indications that it may be time to get help for substance abuse/a mental health issue:

 - Poor attendance

 - Relationship issues with colleagues or a supervisor

 - Reclusiveness and avoidance of others at work